kdarmst4/Capstone-Showcase/README.md

 # Testing Frontend-Backend connection locally:

-1. Open a terminal in VS Code and navigate to the directory of the project.
+1. Open a terminal in VS Code and navigate to the project directory.

 2. Run the following commands:
    ```